axe-api/docs/docs/learn/related-data-queries.md

 Relational data in APIs refer to structured information that is retrieved and exchanged through an API using the principles of relational databases.

-It involves representing data as interconnected tables with defined relationships, such as one-to-one, one-to-many, or many-to-many.
+It involves representing data as interconnected tables with defined relationships, such as `one-to-one`, `one-to-many`, or `many-to-many`.

 ## Under-fetching issue

-Under-fetching is an issue in REST APIs where the server does not provide sufficient data in a single request, leading to multiple round trips.
+**_Under-fetching_** is an issue in REST APIs where the server does not provide sufficient data in a single request, leading to multiple round trips.

 It occurs when the API endpoint returns a limited set of data, requiring clients to make additional requests to retrieve related or required information.
-This can result in increased network latency, decreased performance, and inefficient use of resources.
+This can result in **_increased network latency_**, **_decreased performance_**, and **_inefficient use of resources_**.

 Under-fetching can be mitigated by designing APIs to include related data through expansion mechanisms like query parameters or embedded resources, reducing the need for subsequent requests and improving the overall efficiency of data retrieval.

-In Axe API, the under-fetching issue is not a topic thanks to relational data queries.
+In Axe API, the **under-fetching** issue is not a topic thanks to relational data queries.
 It is enabled by default and ready to use.

 ## Querying related data